Luggage & animals

 Excess luggage and certain more bulky items (such as skis) may be carried, subject to available space, at an extra charge.

-On Gatwick Express services bulky items such as skis are conveyed free in the luggage van.
+Note: on some Gatwick Express services, bulky items such as skis are conveyed free in the luggage van.
 There is plenty of space on board for other luggage.
+Check with operator for more details.

 Accompanied animals and articles for which charges are payable